generalroboticslab/HUMAC/Simulation/README.md

     - **`--num_of_frames`**: The number of frames to stack (default: 5).
     - **`--step_ahead`**: The number of steps ahead for prediction.
 Setting step_ahead to be 1 is training IL, and making it > 1 is predicting longer than 1 step which refers to IL-Long in the paper.
     - **`--data_root_folder`**: The root folder path for the dataset (default: "path/to/IL/data").
+    - **`--model`**: The name of the model to fine-tune.

 All the models will be saved under the model_weights folder.

-5. **Fine-tuning**:

-    **`WANDB_MODE=disabled python train_PE_N.py --seed_value 42 --batch_size 64 --learning_rate 0.0001 --epochs 50 --num_of_frames 5 --step_ahead 5 --data_root_folder "path/to/PE-N/data"`**

-    In this example, the learning rate is reduced for fine-tuning, and the batch size is decreased for more fine-grained updates.

 ### Notes:
 - **Weights & Biases (WandB)**: If you're using [WandB](https://wandb.ai/), ensure you set **`WANDB_MODE=online`** and have your API key configured.
 If you want to disable it, you can use **`WANDB_MODE=disabled`** as shown in the examples.

 ## Evaluation

-To evaluate the trained models run:
+To evaluate the trained models run the following:

 ```bash
 cd Simulation/crew-algorithms/crew_algorithms/